These guides are AI-generated educational summaries — not legal or medical advice.

 Not requesting DeLuca testing (repetitive-use ROM assessment)

-Why: Examiners sometimes perform only a single ROM measurement and do not test for ROM degradation after repetitive use, which is legally required per 38 CFR 4.45 and the DeLuca decision.
+Examiners sometimes perform only a single ROM measurement and do not test for ROM degradation after repetitive use, which is legally required per 38 CFR 4.45 and the DeLuca decision.

-Do this instead: If the examiner does not perform repeated ROM measurements (three repetitions), respectfully note: 'I understand the VA requires testing for additional limitation with repeated use - can we also document that?'
+Instead: If the examiner does not perform repeated ROM measurements (three repetitions), respectfully note: 'I understand the VA requires testing for additional limitation with repeated use - can we also document that?'
 After repetitions, clearly state any increase in pain or decrease in range.

 Impact: 20%-40% range - DeLuca credit can add 10-20 percentage points to functional rating